Chlamydial Genital Infection

 - Lymphogranuloma venereum (a rare, sexually transmitted tropical infection causing genital ulcers and inguinal lymphadenopathy).

-It is the most commonly diagnosed sexually transmitted infection (STI) in the UK and the most common preventable cause of infertility worldwide.
+Chlamydial genital infection is the most commonly diagnosed sexually transmitted infection (STI) in the UK and the most common preventable cause of infertility worldwide.
 It is asymptomatic in approximately 50% of men and at least 70% of women.
-Sequelae can, however, include pelvic inflammatory disease (PID), ectopic pregnancy, tubal infertility in women and proctitis, epididymitis and epididymo-orchitis in men.
+Sequelae can include pelvic inflammatory disease (PID), ectopic pregnancy, tubal infertility in women and proctitis, epididymitis and epididymo-orchitis in men.

 - The World Health Organization (WHO) estimates that annually 131 million new cases occur worldwide every year, the majority of which remain asymptomatic.

 - In 2019, there were approximately 229,411 new diagnoses of chlamydia made in England; around 60% of these diagnoses were made in those aged 15-24.

 - This represented 46% of new STI diagnoses and a decrease of 4% from the previous year.
 It is thought this may have been due to a reduction in the numbers presenting for screening.The numbers presenting for screening via the National Chlamydia Screening Programme in 2020 dropped by 30% compared to 2019 and there was a proportional drop in positive tests from screening, of 31% compared to 2019.